 September/October can be a little bit of a lull period in the garden, food wise.
 There’s not an awful lot to harvest from winter as you’ll be emptying your garden beds for summer crops.
 I like to use this time to direct sow quick growers like radishes, baby turnips, spring onions and beetroot (where I use the leaves in salads as I wait for the actual root to grow).
 They can be harvested in as little as 30 days so you can at least have something fresh to harvest while you wait.

 Feed existing plants

 Feed your garlic and your rhubarb now, both are heavy feeders!
-For rhubarb, apply some compost and sheep pellets, or well rotted manure around the crown of the plant to feed it and retain moisture.
-Feed your garlic with a fertiliser high in nitrogen, such as aged manure.
+For rhubarb, apply some compost and well-rotted manure around the crown of the plant to feed it and retain moisture.
+Feed your garlic with a fertilizer high in nitrogen, such as aged manure.
 Add some to a watering can and water around the roots of your garlic so your garlic can take up the nutrients quickly.

 Feed your deciduous fruit trees now with Fruit tree Fertiliser.
 Check the soil around the trees and see if it needs attention.
 The rough winter weather can play havoc with the earth.
 Add compost if you need to around the base of the tree (make sure it doesn’t touch the trunk).
 Mulch your fruit trees.

 Some of your winter crops may be flowering now.
 If you want to give the bees a treat or you want to save seeds for next year, let them flower away.
 Let the flowers of whatever plant you’re seed saving from, dry out on the plant and then remove them and place in a brown paper bag.
 After drying them out further for another week or so, inside, give the bag a good shake to remove the seeds from the seed head.
 Label the bag and store in an airtight bag until you want to plant.